December 9, 2022

 Delighted and excited to be a part of Renal Support Network's Hope Week, a free virtual conference for kidney patients and their caregivers.
 5 days of informative and inspirational presentations by patients and health care professionals.
 This is the first year they've gone virtual (for obvious reasons), and it's free!
 I'll be presenting Tuesday 11/10 and Friday 11/13.
 RSN also offers free monthly support groups and free online exercise classes for kidney patients.
 RSNHope.org .

 Oct.
 17, 2020

 Now available: "Safe for work" version of "Put on a Mask."

-After getting feedback from numerous people about the bleeping of the F word being insufficient on the recording of "Put on a Mask," I have released a much better-bleeped version of the song.
+After getting feedback from numerous people about the bleeping of the F word being insufficient on the recording of "Put on a Mask," I have released a slightly tweaked new version of the song, with better bleeping.
 It's on Youtube and bandcamp.
 If you already bought the song and would like the new version at no extra cost, just get in touch at email@example.com .

 Sept.
 18, 2020

 The "Inside Jokes" CD has been added to the rotation on SiriusXM's Raw Dog and She's So Funny comedy stations!